TERMS AND CONDITIONS

 (a) a Saturday or Sunday; (b) a day gazetted as a public holiday throughout Australia; and/or (c) for any currency other than Australian dollars, a public holiday in the principal financial centre of the currency involved in the transaction or in the principal financial centre for US currency.

 Interest Period means the quarterly periods ending on 31 March, 30 June, 30 September and 31 December, or any other period agreed between you and NAB.

-NAB means National Australia Bank Limited (ABN 12 004 044 937) and includes its successors and assigns.
+NAB means National Australia Bank Limited and its successors and assigns.

 Transaction Balance means the balance of the account determined by reference to the Transaction Date of the transactions to that account.

 Transaction Date means the date upon which a transaction is posted to the account.
 The Transaction Date may differ from the Value Date.